KTamas/cyrillic-transliterator/README.md

 This for exists solely so I can point people to the binary that I've now added to the repo as the original author sent it to me a long time ago.
 The codebase is unmaintained and all my attempts to get in touch with the original author failed.

-To install it, [download the binary](Cyrillic Transliterator Input Method.app.zip), unzip it and put it in `~/Library/Input Methods`.
-Go to System Preferences -> Keyboard -> Input Sources, click "+", then scroll down to Russian or simply search for "Cyrillic Transliterator".
+To install it, [download Cyrillic Transliterator Input Method.app.zip](https://github.com/KTamas/cyrillic-transliterator/raw/master/Cyrillic%20Transliterator%20Input%20Method.app.zip), unzip it and put it in `~/Library/Input Methods`.
+Go to System Preferences -> Keyboard -> Input Sources, click "+", then scroll down to Russian to find it, or simply search for "Cyrillic Transliterator".
 After that it simply works.

 I've tested it under macOS Big Sur on a 13" M1 Macbook Pro and macOS Monterey RC2 on a 16" 2019 Macbook Pro and it worked without any issues.